 What acquisitions editors do can be learned, but great editors have the intuition that separates truly great editors from average editors.
 Intuition is the ability to not only discern what is popular in the market, but to foresee what the next big thing is.
 This aspect is not something that can be learned.

 The Acquisition Editor Job

 The job of an acquisitions editor can be divided into 4 parts:

 Salary and Benefits

-Acquisition Editors, commonly known as Commissioning Editors, make $65,000-$80,000 as a starting point.
-Additionally, based on the individual Publishing house and their specific department performance, there is a chance of receiving a bonus.
+Acquisition editors are also known as Commissioning Editors and make $65,000--$80,000 as a starting point.
+Additionally, based on the individual publishing house and their specific department performance, there is a chance of receiving a bonus.

 How to Become an Acquisitions Editor

-There are several ways to become an Acquisitions editor.
-The best process is slow, but steady and along the way, you will meet helpful colleagues, learn new techniques and collect all the possible knowledge to prepare you for the world of Acquisitions editing.
-Connections are very important to make in the publishing industry.
+There are several ways to become an acquisitions editor.
+The best process is slow, but steady.
+Along the way, you will meet helpful colleagues, learn new techniques, and collect all the possible knowledge to prepare you for the world of acquisitions editing.
+Connections are very important in the publishing industry.

 Current Topics in the Industry Today

 Consumers desire books that are formatted to best suit their needs.
 Certain genres, such as children’s books and cookbooks, remain very popular in print format.
-At this point in time, hardcover and paperback books are still serving their purposes for these two genres, and readers will not make the switch to a digital medium until the advantages of e-books and e-readers surpass those of paper books.
+At this point, hardcover and paperback books are still serving the purpose for these two genres, and readers will not make the switch to a digital medium until the advantages of ebooks and ereaders surpass those of paper books.
 The publishing industry continues to adapt as technology advances to satisfy readers.